 Currently, two complementary approaches are adopted to address the issue.
 One is to reveal the genetic interaction network governing stress response and chronological ageing.
 The other is to elucidate the mechanisms by which the nutrient starvation signals are transmitted and converged to activate the stress response and the acquisition of other quiescence-related features, including exit from the cell cycle and cell size homeostasis.
 Furthermore, we are interested in how the antioxidant system and metabolic reprogramming interact to achieve adaptive response to nutrient limitation.
-The knowledge gained from both approaches is being applied to develop interventions to improve lifespan in higher organisms and to design novel fermentation systems for biotechnology.
+The knowledge gained from these approaches is being applied to develop interventions to improve lifespan in higher organisms and to design novel fermentation systems for biotechnology.

 Lab Members: Leonardo Mancini; Lu Cao, Fiona Tang, and Nyasha Munjoma

 Collaborators: Jules Griffin (CSBC); Hui Lu (University of Manchester); Steve Oliver (CSBC); and Yanchun Yan (Chinese Academy of Agricultural Sciences).

 Key recent publications: